Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 The only annoying thing I found in Kathmandu is the guys selling drugs in the streets – not only at night time.
 In every country, you will see this around the tourist areas, but I found that in Kathmandu it was more than any other place.
 They are not aggressive and whenever you deny, they will leave you alone.

 If you are wondering if you need Travel Insurance to Travel to Nepal, the answer is YES!
 You absolutely need travel insurance to travel to Nepal.
-Request a quote below, and you will be surprised how cheap is to have your trip covered and travel safely.
+Request a quote from this link and you will be surprised how cheap is to have your trip covered and travel safely.

 Food in Nepal